Cost of Living in Wellington Florida: Complete 2026 Breakdown

 - Shop Around: Get quotes from multiple carriers annually

-Many Wellington neighborhoods have Homeowners Association (HOA) fees that cover amenities, maintenance, and security.
-These fees vary dramatically by community.
+Many Wellington neighborhoods have HOA fees that cover amenities, maintenance, and security.
+These vary dramatically by community.

 - No HOA Communities: $0/month (Wellington Trace, some Paddock Park areas)